Support is available for those affected by the NSW floods. Resources and information can be found at the NSW Flood Assistance and Resources page.

 - Joint access to and management of land

-- Undertakings by an Aboriginal Land Council or the Crown Lands Minister with regard to the lease, transfer, management or use of any land
+- Undertakings by an Aboriginal Land Council or the Minister administering the Crown Lands Management Act, 2016 with regard to the lease, transfer, management or use of any land

 - The duration of the agreement and the resolution of disputes.

-Aboriginal Land Agreements have the potential to facilitate the vesting of more land in LALCs; that is, the transfer of more land to Aboriginal communities in NSW.
-Negotiated settlements will enable LALCs to realise the economic opportunity land ownership brings, as well as provide a comprehensive settlement of social, cultural, financial and environmental issues.
+ALAs have the potential to facilitate the vesting of more land in LALCs; that is, the transfer of more land to Aboriginal communities in NSW.
+Negotiated settlements may enable LALCs to realise the economic opportunity land ownership brings, as well as provide a comprehensive settlement of social, cultural, financial and environmental issues.